msgoat/cxp-dox-home/docs/aws/iam/aws_console_user_setup.md

 ![](img/aws_sign-in_1.png)

+!!! caution "New Password must match Password Policies"
+    Check out the [Password Policies](aws_users.md#password-policies) which your new password will have to match!

 3\.
 Enter your __Old password__ and enter and confirm your new password.
 Press __Confirm password change__ to move to AWS start page:

 ![](img/aws_sign-in_2.png)